EnderCaster/MyBillBooks/README.md

 Newtonsoft.json

 ## Release Note
+### 2017/12/8 Release 1.1
+1. Change data storage from .cs to Data Folder, you can use it without recompile
+2. The startup will be slow, I moved session factory initialize to there
 ### 2017/4/12 Release 1.0.2
 1. Change hbm file compile option.
 2. You can use ime to input text by default now!